FranciscoTrigo/trigomijesBlog/content/posts/addsshkeytogithub/index.md

 -rw-r--r-- 1 yamif 197609  574 Feb 24 16:09 id_rsa.pub
 ```

 If your output looks something like that, and you already have a .pub file, you already have some keys, and most likely you will be able to use them with GitHub.
 Compatible filenames would be something like `id_rsa.pub`, `id_ecdsa.pub`, or `id_ed25519.pub`.
-Bear in mind that these are default file names and yours might actually be different.
+Bear in mind that these are default file names and yours might be different.

 If you don't have keys, we will generate them in the next section.
 If you do, you can skip it.

 ## Generating keys

-Generating your keys wll be as easy as running this command:
+Generating your keys will be as easy as running this command:

 ```bash
 ssh-keygen -t rsa -b 4096 -C your@email.com